Advancing Object-Centric Process Mining with Multi-Dimensional Data Operations: Evaluation and Discussion

 Using these logs, we discovered object-centric Petri nets and calculated the fitness and precision for each group.
 Subsequently, we drilled down the logs to (i) separate teachers from students, as both were recorded under the same user object type, and (ii) distinguish submission boxes for different assignments, which were expected at various stages of the course.
 Finally, we unfolded the logs for these submission boxes.
 The transformed logs were then used to discover new object-centric Petri nets and recalculate their fitness and precision.

 \figurename~\ref{fig:fitness} shows the precision and fitness of the extracted logs with respect to discovered models compared to the transformed versions for 71 groups.
-The ocpa library reached a timeout when calculating these measures for 20 groups due to the log size and model complexity.
-As depicted, fitness and precision improved significantly for most groups after drilling down and unfolding the logs.
+The \texttt{ocpa} library timed out when computing fitness and precision for 20 out of 91 groups due to model/log complexity.
+Consequently, the quantitative comparison in \figurename~\ref{fig:overall_case} is based on the remaining 71 groups.
+The OLAP operations themselves were applied to all groups; only the conformance computation failed on this subset.
+We therefore interpret the reported fitness/precision improvements as conservative, restricted to the subset of groups for which conformance checking is feasible with current tooling.
+As can be seen, the fitness and precision improved significantly for most groups after drilling down and unfolding the logs.
 However, five groups exhibited low fitness scores (below 0.5).

-\subsection{Outlier and error analysis}
+\subsubsection{Outlier and error analysis}